What You Need To Know About Drug Trafficking Charges

 - 500 grams of cocaine

-This essentially means if a person is found to only possess 40 kilograms of marijuana, they’re likely only going to be convicted of drug possession.
-The same will happen if they possess less than 100 grams of heroin or 500 grams of cocaine.
+If someone has 40 kilograms of marijuana, they may only be charged with possession.
+The same will happen if they have less than 100 grams of heroin or 500 grams of cocaine.
 Again, these thresholds will vary according to the state.

 Other drugs and substances that may get someone convicted of drug trafficking include: